When we “improve” a road, what exactly are we improving?

 Ansel Adams described the Yosemite Park and Curry Company as perfidious for building a monstrous hotel in the valley, among other things.
 But then, to the very end of his life, he was proud of the Bracebridge Dinner performance he had created at said monstrous hotel for the express purpose of increasing winter visitation to fill said monstrous hotel (ibid.).

-David Brower grew to love the high country of Tuolumne Meadows, which he discovered by driving the road.
+David Brower grew to love the high country of Tuolumne Meadows, which he discovered by driving the road the mining company built.
 Later, he said that park service personnel should have been jailed for allowing the 1958 widening of that same road.
 Was the first criminal act the road, or the widening?
 Without the road, would Brower have come to know the Yosemite high country?
 Without knowing the Yosemite high country, would he have become one of the great environmental activists of all time?
-These connections are complicated.

 And so we ratchet down (yes, I’ve started seeing ratchets everywhere these days).
 What we think is perfidious, becomes habit.
 What we lament as a monstrous intrusion of Man, becomes tradition.
 What we think is a degraded landscape, becomes natural.
 What we decry as tamed, becomes wild.